Nautilus belauensis: Development

-At the immature/juvenile stage the Palau nautilus’ shell is covered in colored bands.
+At the immature/juvenile stage, the Palau nautilus' shell is covered in colored bands.
 Its body chamber is covered by a thick, gelatinous, and slippery periostracum.
 As it reaches the sub mature stage, most of its body chamber is white but with thin margins.
 However, it still lacks a black layer that develops upon maturity.

 Maturity in the Palau nautilus is reached when there is a rapid decrease in growth rate until there is no additional growth.
 The body chamber shell wall thickens with deposition of a black layer along the apertural margin and the accentuation of the hyponomic and ocular sinuses.
 The exterior body chamber lacks colour banding.
 The last septum is thickened but has a reduced volume in the final chamber.
 There are usually around 35 septa in the shell.
 The maximum observed range in shell sizes extends from 180mm to 239mm in diameter with the umbilical diameter taking up 16% of the shell diameter.
-The Palau nautilus can live for 5-10 years after reaching maturity and have a life span that may range beyond 20 years.
+The Palau nautilus can live for 5–10 years after reaching maturity and have a life span that may range beyond 20 years.

 Behaviour

 The Palau nautilus is able to traverse across a wide range of temperatures and great lateral distances in short periods of time.
-It is also able to survive in warm water up to 30ºC for tens of hours up to several days.
+It is also able to survive in warm water up to 30 °C for tens of hours up to several days.
 It typically migrates from deeper water into shallower water following sunset and returns to the deep before sunlight.
-It is also able to travel an average distance from 0.45km per day over 322 days up to 0.8km per day over 5 days.
+It is also able to travel an average distance from 0.45 km per day over 322 days up to 0.8 km per day over 5 days.